sameer-goel/aws-machine-learning/10_QnA.md

 - SSE-S3 or SSE-KMS settings that is passed to __ETL Job__
 - Also do, S3 Encryption, CloudWatch log encryption

+Q. Secure S3 <-> RDS <-> Glue communication
+- S3  <-> RDS : VPC Gateway Endpoint to access to S3 from RDS
+- RDS <-> Glue: AWS Glue sets up elastic network interfaces that enable your jobs to connect securely to RDS within your VPC

+Q. Sagemaker to Read encrytped data in S3
+- Notebook instance role to be associated with KMS Key.
+- Ensure s3 bukcet has SSE-KMS encryption

 ## Questions of Sagemaker

 Q. You wish to use Apache spark to pre-process the data for XGBoost model.